Andyeyo/Odoo-Addons/README.md

 # Odoo-Addons
-Here are many Odoo Addons that are very useful
+Here are many Odoo Addons that are very useful for you development